Surgery for Wilms tumors

 Sometimes, both kidneys need to be removed completely.
 The child will then need dialysis several times a week.
 In this procedure, a machine does the job of the kidneys by filtering waste products out of the blood.
 Once the child is healthy enough, a kidney transplant may be an option if a donor kidney becomes available.

 Assessing the extent of the disease (surgical exploration)

-Another main goal of the operation to remove the tumor (radical or partial nephrectomy) is to determine the extent of the cancer and whether or not it can all be removed.
-Lymph nodes near the kidney will also be removed to look for cancer cells in them.
+Another main goal of surgery (radical or partial nephrectomy) is to determine the extent of the cancer and whether or not it can all be removed.
+Lymph nodes near the kidney will be removed during surgery to look for cancer cells in them.
 (Lymph nodes are bean-sized collections of immune cells to which cancer often spreads.)
 Lymph node removal is known as a regional lymphadenectomy.

-The other kidney and nearby organs such as the liver may also be looked at closely, and any suspicious areas biopsied (samples taken to be looked at under a microscope).
+The other kidney and nearby organs such as the liver may also be looked at closely, and any suspicious areas biopsied (samples taken to be checked for cancer under a microscope).

 Knowing if a Wilms tumor has spread to the lymph nodes, the other kidney, or other nearby organs is important in determining its stage and further treatment options.